 10. Magnesium Supplementation

-Magnesium supports GABA production — the neurotransmitter that calms brain activity.
+Magnesium supports GABA production, a neurotransmitter that helps calm brain activity.
 Research suggests it may help reduce racing thoughts and improve sleep quality:

 - Magnesium glycinate: Best for relaxation and sleep (200-400mg before bed)